Do660/coc7-foundry-vtt-german-compendiums/README.md

 Bei der Erstellung und Automatisierung der Kompendien wurde sich stark an deren englischen Beispiel-Kompendien orientiert.
 Die build-compendium.js und generate-compendium.js, so wie die Rohfassungen der compendiums-yamls wurden von diesem Projekt übernommen.

-“This module uses trademarks and/or copyrights owned by Chaosium Inc/Moon Design Publications LLC, which are used under Chaosium Inc’s Fan Material Policy.
+_This module uses trademarks and/or copyrights owned by Chaosium Inc/Moon Design Publications LLC, which are used under Chaosium Inc’s Fan Material Policy.
 We are expressly prohibited from charging you to use or access this content.
-This module is not published, endorsed, or specifically approved by Chaosium Inc. For more information about Chaosium Inc’s products, please visit www.chaosium.com.”
+This module is not published, endorsed, or specifically approved by Chaosium Inc. For more information about Chaosium Inc’s products, please visit www.chaosium.com._